Randy Tate: United States House of Representatives

-He secured passage of an amendment to the 1996 illegal immigration bill, which is now found at 8 U.S.C.
+Tate was the youngest of 73 GOP House freshmen when he took office in 1995 and was a close ally of Speaker Newt Gingrich.
+While in office, he secured passage of an amendment to the 1996 illegal immigration bill, which is now found at 8 U.S.C.
 1182(a)(9).
 This amendment prohibits a visa or legal status to anyone who has been in the U.S. without authorization for over a year, notwithstanding the existence of U.S. Citizen children of that immigrant.
-After his one term in Congress, he became a leader of Pat Robertson's Christian Coalition.